-Climate Action Plan Implementation.
-Implement the greenhouse gas reduction strategies to meet the City's Climate Action Plan emission-reduction goals.
+- Action LU 10.4 Climate Action Plan Implementation.
+Implement the greenhouse gas reduction strategies to meet the City's Climate Action Plan emission-reduction goals. - Action LU 10.5 Climated of the

 Climate Action Plan Monitoring.
 Monitor and report progress on the implementation of the City's Climate Action Plan on an annual basis.
 Regularly review new opportunities and approaches to reduce emissions consistent with the Climate Action Plan's goals.